 MAE remains almost the same.
 But, the skew towards under-estimation continues to grow.
 It seems that the error is not random!
 On average, we underestimate by ten bikes.

-To know more, we move to the plots.
+To know more, we move to explore the additional plots in the report.
 We can see that the model catches overall daily trends just fine.
 So it learned something useful!
 But, at peak hours, the actual demand tends to be higher than predicted.

-In the error distribution plot, we can see how it became "wider," as we have more predictions with a high error.
+The error distribution plot shows how it became "wider," as we have more predictions with a high error.
 The shift to the left is visible, too.
 In some extreme instances, we have errors between 80 and 40 bikes that were unseen previously.